blueprint-platform/codegen-blueprint/README.md

 ## 🧠 Why Codegen Blueprint Exists

-Modern engineering teams don’t struggle to **start** new services —
-they struggle to keep them **architecturally consistent** as they scale.
+Modern engineering teams don’t struggle to **start** new services — they struggle to keep them **architecturally consistent** as they scale.

-Most generators create a folder layout and walk away.
+Most generators produce a folder structure and walk away.
-Codegen Blueprint enforces **architectural integrity**:
+Codegen Blueprint safeguards **architectural integrity**:

-* Starts clean — no framework leaks into the domain
+* Starts clean — no framework dependencies in the domain
 * Stays clean — structure guides every evolution
-* Prevents silent architecture drifts over time
+* Prevents silent architecture drift

 Not just scaffolding.
 Not just templates.

-> **Architecture embedded into the software delivery pipeline.**
+> **Executable Architecture — baked into the delivery pipeline.**

 <br/>